DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 }
 ```

- Here we have broken out the optional details rendering into a new Component called `Profile`.
-We can then update our List.
+ Here we have broken out the optional details rendering into a new Component called `Profile`[^1].
+We can then update our List code:

  **List.js**